cgoettel/bible/questions.md

 - 2 Kings 6:25 - Was it worth eighty pieces of silver?
 Or was it fattened to silver?
 Is it a verb or a number?
 Because the number means fifty, not eighty.
 - 2 Kings 6:30 - What does "he had sackcloth on his flesh within" mean?
 - 2 Kings 7:4 - I don't think it's saying "If they keep us alive, we live," I think my translation is correct.
+- 2 Kings 7:16 - Can we say "just as the LORD had said" instead of "according to the word of the LORD."?
+It would be immensely more idiomatic, although "said" is in noun form, not verb form.
+- 2 Kings 7:17 - Can בּ be rendered to mean "at" instead of "in"?
+Or can "gate" be rendered "gateway"?
 - 2 Chronicles 26:6 - Built cities in?
 Or built cities in the territory of?
 I say the first, other translations the second.
 - 2 Chronicles 26:10 - What are we to understand from "adama haya"?
 Darby gives "husbandry" and YLT gives "ground."

 - Is there a reason ילך doesn't appear in the KB?
 - Can we render amar as "reply" and not just "speak" or "say"?
+- Must we always translate laymore ("saying")?